Python module for audio and music processing

 To build librosa from source, say

 Then, to install librosa, say

-If all went well, you should be able to execute the demo scripts under
+If all went well, you should be able to execute the following commands from a python console:

 Alternatively, you can download or clone the repository and use

 unzip librosa.zip python -m pip install -e librosa

 git clone https://github.com/librosa/librosa.git python -m pip install -e librosa

 Hints for the Installation